alexjgreig/alexjgreig/README.md

 - 👋 Hi, I’m @alexjgreig
 - 👀 I’m interested in programming, Rust, complex algorithms, finance, mathematics and physics.
-- 🌱 I’m currently learning the Rust Language.
-- 💞️ I’m looking to collaborate on multiple projects just deciding which would be the most enjoyable and beneficial.

 <!---
 alexjgreig/alexjgreig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.